 For whatever reason, I feel strangely optimistic about the cataclysm we're experiencing right now.
 Perhaps it's my way of expressing denial, but it seems that we're at the very beginning of a reckoning that's at least 30 years overdue.
 We've enjoyed three generations of sacrifice-free hedonism, entitlement and greedy self-actualization, without a hint of shame, remorse or consideration of anything bigger than our capacity to consume.
 Which is seemingly endless.
 Who's surprised by the noxious polarities in our politics or the acceptance of a blatantly corrupt, sociopathic conman as "Dear Leader?"
 Or that there would be finger-pointing from the GOP and Fox that the most deadly pandemic since 1918 would be a media concoction or a Democratic plot?
 We've become all transactional, all the time without the faintest regard for past or future or truth.
 It's bottom line or bust.
 Without a foreseeable profit or capital gain, we're a study in helplessness.
 The only collective skill we seem to have is proclaiming winner and losers.
 But given this virus, we're potentially all losers in this scenario one way or the other and that just wasn't what we signed up for.
 It's all due and payable, right now.

+It all feels so surreal and distorted.
 The panic over toilet paper seems strangely universal--I saw people literally bolt out of their cars at Costco only to stand on line for an hour to get a chance at buying paper goods.
 Frozen food stocks were decimated, as were rice and pasta shelves.
 One couldn't buy antihistamines or over-the-counter sinus remedies for love or money.
-As if they'll do any good if God forbid, you get the virus.
+As if they'll do any good if God forbid you get the virus.
 Good luck finding a box of Emergen-C.